paulo-herrera/PyEVTK/README.md

 NOTE: you may have to change the Python version depending of the installed version on your system.

-To test the package after installation, go to the directory test and type:
+To test the package after installation, go to the directory evtk/examples and type:
 >> python runall.py run

 That should create several VTK files that can be imported into Paraview.
 To delete all VTK files, type:
 >> python runall.py clean

+To generate distribution files (tar.gz and .whl files) in build directory:
+    1. python setup.py sdist
+    2. python setup.py bdist_wheel

 ## CONTRIBUTE: